jafrmccoy/game601-fall2025/index.md

   <h3>2.
 Last Voyage of the Manatee</h3>
   <p><strong>Genre:</strong> Text-Adventure | <strong>Engine:</strong> Twine</p>

   <p>A text-based space adventure.
-As the ship's engineer, try to save your fellow crewmates and yourself.</p>
+As the ship's engineer, try to save your fellow crewmates and yourself from impending doom.</p>

   <p>
     <a href="#" class="btn">Download Build</a>